hyperledger/identus-mediator/README.md

   end
 ```

-- Message routing: The sender sends the encrypted message to the Mediator.
+- Message routing - The sender sends the encrypted message to the Mediator.
 The Mediator acts as a routing agent, receiving messages from one entity, decrypted one layer and forwarding them to the intended recipient based on their DID.
-- Mediation process: The Mediator verifies the authenticity and integrity of the incoming message by checking the digital signature attached to it.
+- Mediation process-  The Mediator verifies the authenticity and integrity of the incoming message by checking the digital signature attached to it.
 This signature ensures that the message was indeed sent by the claimed sender and that it hasn't been tampered with during transmission.

-- Message decryption: After verifying the message's authenticity, the Mediator decrypted one layer of the message using the mediator's private key, which is securely held by the mediator.
+- Message decryption - After verifying the message's authenticity, the Mediator decrypted one layer of the message using the mediator's private key, which is securely held by the mediator.
 Once decrypted, the next message becomes readable (the final planetext intended for the final user it's still encrypted).
-- Optional processing: The Mediator may perform additional processing on the message based on predefined rules or business logic.
+- Optional processing - The Mediator may perform additional processing on the message based on predefined rules or business logic.
 This could include applying filters, applying policies, or invoking external services.
-- Message forwarding: If necessary, the Mediator can further forward the decrypted message to additional entities in the communication flow.
+- Message forwarding - If necessary, the Mediator can further forward the decrypted message to additional entities in the communication flow.
 This enables multi-party communication scenarios.

 By acting as an intermediary, the DID Comm v2 Mediator helps facilitate secure and private communication between entities while leveraging the decentralized nature of DIDs and cryptographic techniques to ensure authenticity, integrity, and confidentiality of the messages exchanged.

-The mediator is especially useful when the edge entities are not always online, like mobile devices.
+The mediator is especially useful when the edge entities are not always online, like mobile paradigm.
 Usually, we can assume that the mediator is always online.

 ## Protocols
 - [DONE] `BasicMessage 2.0` - https://didcomm.org/basicmessage/2.0